Hasse principles for higher-dimensional fields

+Let $C'(X,\zn)$ be its cokernel.
 Then conjecture 4.5 is implied to the following two statements:

-\noi (i) $\beta_{X,n}$ is injective.\\ (ii) $H_0(C'(X,\zn)) = \zn$, and $H_a(C'(X,\zn)) = 0$ for $a > 0$.
+\noi (i) $\alpha_{X,n}$ is injective.\\ (ii) $H_0(C'(X,\zn)) = \zn$, and $H_a(C'(X,\zn)) = 0$ for $a > 0$.

 \noi Conversely conjecture 4.5 implies (i) and (ii) by the known case (a) and induction on dimension, provided the occurring function fields have smooth and proper models over the perfect hull of $K$ (which holds over number fields).
-We prove the following $\mathbb Q_\ell/\mathbb Z_\ell$-version of Conjecture 4.5.
-For a prime $\ell$ invertible in $K$ define $C^{2,1}(X,\mathbb Q_\ell/\mathbb Z_\ell)$ as the inductive limit over $n$ of the complexes $C^{2,1} (X,\zln)$; similarly for $X_v$ and $X_{(v)}$.
-The restriction maps
+We prove the above conjecture for $n$ invertible, in the following form (cf. Remark 4.6 (b)).